jwright/porch/README.md

 Errors may be raised within your steps at any point and you may want to handle those errors gracefully.

 You can use the `rescue_from` error handlers to handle various errors gracefully.
+The error handler will be called for the type of error or a descendent of the type of error.

 You can `rescue_from` various errors with a method.